UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

 4. Once you create the database, it will create a username (the name of the database you gave it) and generated password.
 Be sure to record your user name and password.

-Note that when your database is set up, you also get connection strings for both "bolt" and http REST interfaces. originally designed for neo4j, Bolt is a highly efficient, lightweight client-server protocol designed for database applications.
+Note that when your database is set up, you also get connection strings for both "bolt" and http REST interfaces.
+Originally designed for neo4j, Bolt is a highly efficient, lightweight client-server protocol designed for database applications.

 https://boltprotocol.org/